 They have the power to refer to you and to help lift your business alongside theirs.

-Networking with the right people is one of the first things I did when I started my biz.
-Armed with my biz plan, a vision for the future, and a nice looking brand/website, I sought out businesses who were already in front of my ideal clients.
+I networked my butt off.
+Networking with the right people is one of the first things I did when I started my biz, and it paid off.
+I was srmed with my biz plan, a vision for the future, and a nice looking brand/website, I sought out businesses who were already in front of my ideal clients.

 And it paid off, in dividends.